How to Recover Deleted Files from Network Shares

 How to Get Started With Undelete Server

-The best way is to purchase Undelete Server for only $200/yr per server.
-The 30-day unconditional money-back guarantee makes it completely risk-free!
-Each Server license comes with unlimited Client licenses to allow your users to recover their own deleted files from network shares (users only have access to their own files.)
+The best way to start is by purchasing Undelete Server for only $200/year per server.
+With a 30-day unconditional money-back guarantee, it’s a risk-free investment.
+Each Server license includes unlimited Client licenses, allowing your users to recover their own deleted files from network shares (users only have access to their files).
+You can also try Undelete for free for 30 days, though note that the trial version doesn’t recover files that have already been deleted.
+For such cases, you’ll need the Emergency Undelete feature included in the paid version.